abaldeweg/cms-businesscard/README.md

 The config file `config.js` allows you to configure your navigation on the top and the bottom links.
 Set it to `null` if you want to deactivate it e.g. `nav: null`.

+Place your logo in `content/.vuepress/public/` and define the filename in `content/.vuepress/config.js` under the `logo` key in the `themeConfig` config e.g. `logo: 'logo.svg'`.

 You can make use of [Markdown](https://daringfireball.net/projects/markdown/syntax) and HTML.

 Include an image.
 Please, refer with an relative path (`./` in the following example) to the image.